You are here

 First Start MongoDB server then start MongoDB client by typing below commands on two separate command prompts respectively.

-->Start Mongo Server : cmd > mongod
+->Start Mongo Server : cmd > mongodb

 ->Start Mongo Client : cmd > mongo